CSV / PDF Importing

 Check below for guides on exporting transactions for:

-Where is the CSV Import Tool?
+Where is the CSV/PDF Import Tool?

 What format should my CSV be in?